Investments

 The financing structure is as follows:

-It has the following guarantees:
+It comes with the following warranties: